SamanthaSHan/Hadoop-MapReduce/README.md

 # Hadoop-MapReduce

 This repository contains all projects worked for CSE 427S: Cloud Computing and Big Data course.
-Each folder contains corresponding projects.
+Each folder contains corresponding MapReduce implementations.

 ## Map-Reduce